lrezek/Arachnid/manual/ogm_theory.md

 ```

 This is called an Entity, or an object that is mapped to a graph element.
 This class can then be used as a regular user
 class defined above.
-However, if you pass that user object to the entity manager, it keeps track of it for you and is
+However, if you pass that user object to the Entity Manager (discussed later), it keeps track of it
-capable of updating the object, querying for it, writing it to the database, or removing it from the database.
-This
+for you and is capable of updating the object, querying for it, writing it to the database, or removing it from the
-prevents you from having to get your hands dirty with query code and allows you to focus on the business logic of the
+database.
+This prevents you from having to get your hands dirty with query code and allows you to focus on the business
-application.
-You'll notice that the database parameters of the object, such as its primary key, properties, and indexes
+logic of the application.
+You'll notice that the database parameters of the object, such as its primary key, properties,
-are defined through annotations in the actual class file.
-This means that as you define your objects you decide on their
+and indexes are defined through annotations in the actual class file.
+This means that as you define your objects you
-database attributes, and you never have to worry about them again.
+decide on their database attributes, and you never have to worry about them again.